tu-dortmund-ls12-rt/SSSEvaluation/README.md

 Our goal is to provide an easy to use evaluation framework with a pre-implemented task generator, some pre-implemented schedulability tests, and an integrated plotting tool to compare these schedulability tests under the same conditions.

-This framework support the Self-Suspending Task models:
+This framework supports the following Self-Suspending Task models:
 1. The segmented model, where the self-suspension behaviour is described by a precise pattern of interleaving execution segments and suspension intervals.
 2. The dynamic model, where the self-suspension behaviour is described by two upper bounds on the total worst-case execution time (WCET) and the total suspension time.
-It assumes that a task can suspend itself an infinity amount of times as long as the upper bound on the total suspension time is respected.
+It assumes that a task can suspend itself an infinite amount of times as long as the upper bound on the total suspension time is respected.
-3. The hybrid models, that provide different tradeoffs between the overly flexible dynamic model and the overly restrictive segmented model, assuming different levels of information in addition to the bounds on WCET and suspension time, i.e., at least the number of suspensions.
+3. The hybrid model, that provides different tradeoffs between the overly flexible dynamic model and the overly restrictive segmented model.
+It assumes different levels of information in addition to the bounds on WCET and suspension time, i.e., the number of suspension segments.

 ![GUI of the framework](https://github.com/tu-dortmund-ls12-rt/SSSEvaluation/blob/master/images/framework_gui.png)